jman11111/SEPhotoApp/SoftwareRequirements.md

 ### External Interface Requirements:

 ### User Interfaces:
-Mockups are in a separate document
+Mockups made with AdobeXD will be separate from this document.

 ### Hardware Interfaces:
 The Hardware used will be a server machine (most likely a desktop) to host the website, as well as the